ger619/Portfolio-mobile-version/README.md

 ## Live Demo
-Feel free to check the [issues page](https://ger619.github.io/Portfolio-mobile-version/).
+Feel free to check the [issues page](https://github.com/ger619/Portfolio-mobile-version/issues).

-## Getting Started Instructions
+## Getting Started
-To run the portfolio:
+To get a local copy follow these simple steps:

 - Copy this link https://ger619.github.io/Portfolio-mobile-version/.

 - Create a local directory that you want to clone the repository.

 - Open the command prompt in the created directory.

 - On the terminal run this command git clone https://github.com/ger619/Portfolio-mobile-version.git.

-- Once the files are on your machine, open the folder in Visual Studio Code.

 - Go to the repository folder using command prompt cd Portfolio-mobile-version.

 - Install the dev dependencies for linters run npm install.

-- With the files open in Visual Studio Code, press the Go Live button at the bottom of the window to launch the files with Live Server.

 ## Acknowledgments